 Income Tax Raid – Rules & Regulations

-The rules and regulations pertaining to income tax raid or search and seizure by the Income Tax Department was first framed by provisions related to search and seizure made in the Income Tax Act, 1956.
-In this article, we review the concept of search and seizure according to the Income Tax Act, 1961.
+An income tax raid is an operation conducted on the business or residential premises of an assessee, the objective of which is to unearth undisclosed income.
+The rules and regulations pertaining to income tax raid or search and seizure by the Income Tax Department are available in the Income Tax Act.
+In this article, we review the concept of search and seizure according to the Act.

 Officers Authorised to Issue Order for Search & Seizure

-The following officers of the income tax department are authorised to issue order for search and seizure under the Income Tax Act.
+The following officers of the income tax department are authorized to issue an order for search and seizure under the Income Tax Act:

 - The Director of Income Tax